-The main difference will came from underlying frameworks.
-In case of Mahout it is Hadoop MapReduce and in case of MLib it is Spark.
+The main difference will come from underlying frameworks.
+In the case of Mahout, it is Hadoop MapReduce and in the case of MLib, it is Spark.
 To be more specific – from the difference in per job overhead

-If Your ML algorithm mapped to the single MR job – main difference will be only startup overhead, which is dozens of seconds for Hadoop MR, and let say 1 second for Spark.
-So in case of model training it is not that important.
+If Your ML algorithm mapped to the single MR job – the main difference will be only startup overhead, which is dozens of seconds for Hadoop MR, and let say 1 second for Spark.
+So in the case of model training, it is not that important.

 Things will be different if your algorithm is mapped to many jobs.
-In this case we will have the same difference on overhead per iteration and it can be game changer.
+In this case, we will have the same difference in overhead per iteration and it can be game changer.

 Let’s assume that we need 100 iterations, each needed 5 seconds of cluster CPU.

 At the same time Hadoop MR is a much more mature framework than Spark and if you have a lot of data, and stability is paramount – I would consider Mahout as a serious alternative.

 Mahout to scale effectively isn’t as straightforward as simply adding more nodes to a Hadoop cluster.
 Factors such as algorithm choice, number of nodes, feature selection, and sparseness of data — as well as the usual suspects of memory, bandwidth, and processor speed — all play a role in determining how effectively Mahout can scale.
 To motivate the discussion, I’ll work through an example of running some of Mahout’s algorithms on a publicly available data set of mail archives from the Apache Software Foundation (ASF) using Amazon’s EC2 computing infrastructure and Hadoop, where appropriate.

 Each of the subsections after the Setup takes a look at some of the key issues in scaling out Mahout and explores the syntax of running the example on EC2.